 If you're worried about forgetting to file your annual reports, some registered agent services offer compliance reminders for important filing events like this.
 The Kentucky Secretary of State also sends an annual report postcard reminder to each Kentucky LLC every January, and filing the report is as simple as filling out and returning the annual report postcard along with a filing fee of $15.
 If you would prefer to file an annual report for your Kentucky LLC online, you can do so via this link.

 Kentucky LLCs aren’t just required to file an annual report.
 You’ll also want to ensure you pay all of your appropriate state taxes and obtain any relevant business licenses in order for your business to operate smoothly and legally.
 To see what the business license requirements are for your business, check with the city or county offices where your LLC is located.
 For state licensing requirements, you can visit the Occupational Licenses/Permits section of the Kentucky One Stop Business Portal here.

-If your LLC is operating from outside the state of Kentucky then you’ll need to file a Certificate of Authority (Foreign Business Entity) application.
+If your LLC is operating from outside the state of Kentucky, you’ll need to file a Certificate of Authority (Foreign Business Entity) application.
 This can be filed online via the Kentucky Online Gateway here, or by filing the form via postal mail.
 The filing fee for this application is $90.

 If your Kentucky LLC plans on collecting sales tax or hiring employees, you’ll also be required to register your business with the Kentucky Department of Revenue.
 If your company collects sales tax you can register online or by mail.

 If all of this annual report filing and business license application seems overwhelming, consider hiring a professional service or subscribing to online legal aid.
 You can get assistance with your annual reports through a Kentucky PEO service and other online legal services that can assist you with reducing your overall filing workload.